Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 A cappuccino is made with equal parts espresso, steamed milk, and foamed milk.
 The relatively high volume of foam gives the drink a smooth feel in the mouth.
-In Europe a cappuccino has traditionally been served in a five- or six-ounce size, but in North America they are often served larger, making them difficult to distinguish from a latte.
+In Europe, a cappuccino has traditionally been served in a five- or six-ounce size, but in North America they are often served larger.
+This makes them difficult to distinguish from a latte.

 Best Nespresso pods for latte